 The declaration of the city’s chief executive was posted on his Facebook timeline April 20, 2021 and his message interpreted as deplete of politicking earned a combined 2.3k reactions of love, care, and likes.

-The message of Mayor Treñas got a signal of popular approval, especially among Ilonggos for it took an opposite turn from the unpopular action of police authorities in Quezon City after Ana Patricia Non, the noble person who started the Maginhawa Teacher’s Village community pantry was red-tagged by the Quezon City Police District and the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC).
+The message of Mayor Treñas got a signal of popular approval, especially among Ilonggos for it took an opposite turn from the unpopular action of QCPD and NTF-ELCAC.

-The allegation was outrightly denied by Ana Patricia Non in a virtual press conference also held April 20.
+The allegation was denied by Ana Patricia Non in a virtual press conference held April 20.

 Iloilo City = City of Love

 In Iloilo City, however, community pantry was encouraged by the chief executive and the Ilonggos have found a voice to stand on.

 “To clarify the matter of community pantries in Iloilo City, as the duly elected city mayor of our beloved city, I am encouraging all organizers.
 Let us show our Bayanihan spirit in helping one another,” the chief executive declared, dispelling fears and anxiety among those who initially organized community pantry earlier this week to help fellow Ilonggos who are in distress because of the ongoing pandemic.

-A positive comment by a female captured said, “Iloilo City = City of Love” – a mantra engraved in the hearts and minds of Ilonggos who are scattered in different places across the archipelago and abroad.
+A positive comment by a female netizen over Facebook said, “Iloilo City = City of Love” – a mantra engraved in the hearts and minds of Ilonggos who are scattered in different places across the archipelago and abroad.

-“Amo ina dapat ang mga Mayor’s.
+“Amo ina dapat ang mga Mayors.
 Mag support sang mga initiative sang mga pululuyo indi kay I redtag ang naga bulig.
-If all Mayor’s come out in the open and show their support and permission more people will be encouraged to help,” a comment by Grace Blair, in Hiligaynon and English.
+If all Mayor’s come out in the open and show their support and permission more people will be encouraged to help,” a comment by restauranteur Grace Blair, mixed in Hiligaynon and English.

 There were some who professed that they do not normally make a comment regarding popular issues, yet they took an exception to commend the mayor for making a clear stand on the matter for they support community pantry.